joseortegalabra/Gurobi-ML-tips-modeling/README.md

 - **5_piecewise_model_observed_variables**: how to train a "piecewise model".
 In this case, split the data according a observed features (that are not decision variable in the optimization model) and train differetns models according this segmentation.
 Then, load the ml model according the value of the observed variable
 - In the folder 3_optimization_tips/iii_gurobi_automatization_optimizer there a notebook to try to automtize the construction of gurobi optimizer for this kind of problems (semi automatization)

-### FULL EXAMPLE -  4_full_example_optimization_tanks
+### FULL EXAMPLE -  5_example_full_automatization_optimization
-In the folder  4_full_example_optimization_tanks there a full example apply all the knowledge of previous notebook to develop the codes of the diagram.
+In the folder  5_example_full_automatization_optimization there a full example apply all the knowledge of previous notebook to develop the codes of the diagram.

 There two notebooks:
 - the first represent a hardoded optimization model (I recommend start always defining te optimization problem and write an hardoded because is more easy and can relationate the variables in a easy way).

 - **the second one is the automatization of the previous notebook using the configuration files to create this kind of problems changing the number of variables and the number of process and tanks!!!**

+- **In the file "cofig/optimization_engine/config_optimization" there are located the configuration files to the full automatization of gurobi** engine for this use case.
+The list of configuration files are:
+    - AllFeatures: map all the features and targets (decision variables) (primary, secondary, observed, target and tank levels)
+    - IndexTime: indicate the time horizon to the optimizer
+    - InitialValues: initial values of the decision varibles.
+Note that some features are not fixed its initial values.
+Probably, the best choice is define the initial values of all decision variables, this example is not the case but it is on you to modify the codes to do that
+    - MapProcessMLmodels: map the name of the model (ex: "process_output") and the features and target of each model
+    - MapTanks: map the "tank name" and all the inputs and outputs for each tank
+    - ModelsML: map the artifacts of ml models used in each model ("process_output")

+- Mapping in detail all the models (with its features and target) and all the tanks (with its inputs and outputs) are the unique condition to build this optimization network (and a matrix of the graph for this aproach was not neccesary)

+- Note that there are other folder "config/optimization_engine/ml_models" that have the features and target for each model individually.
+This is not used and represents the artifacts generated after the process of training each model individually.
+Also is generated an example of the data used in the trainning process